-Many world-class athletes, scholars, and CEOs use meditation and mindfulness skills to perform at their highest level and enjoy the process.
+Many world-class athletes, scholars, CEOs, medical students and healthcare professionals use meditation and mindfulness skills to perform at their highest level and enjoy the process.

-Calm is the hugely popular app for sleep, meditation, and relaxation.
-Sleep is essential (NNL) for clear-headed thought, memory retention, and cognition, especially during times of high stress and study—all of which are crucial for medical students and practicing healthcare professionals.
+Calm is a hugely popular app for sleep, meditation, and relaxation.
+Sleep is essential for clear thought, decisive action, memory retention, and cognition—especially during times of high stress and study—all of which are crucial for medical students and practicing healthcare professionals.

-This app contains guided meditations, sleep stories read by varied celebrities, breathing programs, stretching exercises, and relaxation soundscapes.
+This app contains guided meditations, sleep stories read by various celebrities, breathing programs, stretching exercises, and relaxation soundscapes.

 We all know phones are addictive, distracting, and a great way to derail your study time.
-But what to do about it?
-The Forest app is a similarly addictive (but in a good way) method to help you beat phone addiction and overcome distraction, which is especially helpful if you have an important medical exam coming up!
+The Forest app is a similarly addictive (in a good way) method to help you beat phone addiction and overcome distraction, which is especially helpful if you have an important medical exam coming up!